Connect with us

 Spread the love

 “This isn’t really an ending.
 It’s a new beginning.
-A new chapter,” she wrote in her post.
+A new chapter,” she wrote.
 “I learned so much about God, about people, and about myself.
 Every song was written from a pure place — just wanting to please God.”

-“These last few years have been locked in on what really matters in my life and my career,” he said.
-“It’s been scary at times, but full of fresh vision and real excitement about the future. … I’m stepping into the next phase, ready to make music that helps people feel a little more human, a little more understood, and a little less alone.”
+“These last few years have been locked in on what really matters in my life and my career,” he shared.
+“It’s been scary at times, but full of fresh vision and real excitement about the future.”

-“The dream hasn’t changed,” Moore wrote.
-“The sound continues.”
+“The dream hasn’t changed.
+The sound continues.”

 About ArtSoul Radio

-ArtSoul Radio is a faith-based media and culture platform spotlighting the intersection of Christian R&B, Gospel, CHH, and creative expression.
-Through storytelling, sound, and community, we amplify voices shaping the next era of faith-driven culture.
+ArtSoul Radio is a faith-forward media and culture platform spotlighting the intersection of Christian R&B, Gospel, CHH, and creative expression.
+Through storytelling, sound, and community, we amplify the voices shaping the next era of faith-driven culture.

 Continue Reading